Saturdays in May and September at 11 a.m.

 Saturdays, May 5 & 26 and September 15 & 22

 Free and open to the public - Bring a lawn chair.

 We will move indoors in case of rain.

-Tranquil Lake Nursery in Rehoboth, Massachusetts will offer two free garden talks on Saturdays in September at 11:00 a.m.
+Tranquil Lake Nursery in Rehoboth, Massachusetts will offer four free garden talks on Saturdays in May and September at 11:00 a.m.
 These workshops are designed to highlight the many plants and plant combinations that bring color, fragrance, texture and interest to your garden from spring through to fall and even into winter.
-This is your opportunity to learn everything your ever wanted to know about new varieties of perennials, trees and shrubs, deciduous azaleas, plants that will support pollinators and outstanding plants for a long season of garden interest.
+This is your opportunity to learn everything your ever wanted to know about new varieties of perennials, trees and shrubs, deciduous azaleas, plants that will support pollinators and outstanding plants for the fall and winter garden interest.
 We’ll also offer suggestions for plant combinations that will sustain garden splendor from early spring to frost and beyond.
 Get your garden ready for a season of glorious bloom that will last through to the autumn.

-At Tranquil Lake Nursery, you will also see more than 10 acres of fields of Siberian Iris and Japanese Iris and daylilies blooming in the fields.
-The nursery is the largest grower of these beautiful perennials in the northeast, with over 3,600 cultivars of daylilies in our fields.
+At Tranquil Lake Nursery, you will also see more than 8 acres of fields of Siberian Iris and Japanese Iris and daylilies blooming in the fields.
+The nursery is the largest grower of these beautiful perennials in the northeast, with over 2,000 cultivars of daylilies in our fields.
 The display gardens showcase the iris and daylilies as well as a diverse selection of perennials, herbs, vines, shrubs, small trees, grasses and tender perennials.
 All workshops are free and will be held on Saturdays at 11 a.m.
 (We will move indoors in case of bad weather.)
 Bring a lawn chair.
 All plants that are discussed will be available for sale.